An Annotated Secondary Source Bibliography for Use in Historical Research on Lady Jane Grey

 As a final example, endnote number 1 for Chapter 3: The Queen’s Sons is “CPR Edward IV 1474 m.6.”
 That presumably refers to the Calendar of the Patent Rolls, but I do not find that collection listed in the Bibliography, so the reader cannot know for certain.
 I interpret “1474 m.6” to mean the year 1474 and the sixth membrane for that year (the Rolls are on vellum and each vellum sheet is referred to as a membrane).
 If the same endnote format were used in a scholarly book, it would indicate that the researcher/author directly accessed the original vellum roll stored in the National Archives at Kew.
 But since the Rolls were transcribed and published in print in the nineteenth century, it is extremely rare for anyone to access the originals.
 If the printed Calendar of the Patent Rolls: Edward IV and Henry VI was used, then the correct format for the endnote is Calendar of the Patent Rolls: Edward IV and Henry VI (London: HMSO, 1900), 456-7.

-I do not offer these examples as criticism of Ms Thomas’s work but rather as an educational guide for others wishing to write a book on historical topics.
-It is my understanding that Ms Thomas did not have formal training in the writing of history (called historiography) at the time she wrote this volume, so the fault for these oversights must lie with the editors at Amberley Publishing.
+I do not offer these examples as criticism of Ms Thomas’s work but rather as an educational guide for others wishing to publish a book on historical topics.
+I know through my discussions with Ms Thomas that many of the faults with this volume were introduced by the editors at Amberley Publishing.
 It is unfortunate that Ms Thomas’s engaging book must suffer for the faults of others.

 Zahl, Paul F.M.
 Five Women of the English Reformation.
 Grand Rapids, Mich.: William B. Eerdmans Publishing Company, 2001.